kaarthic/interview-preparation/Groupon Interview Questions.md

 	Done

-* **Design a system on a mobile device where it would return all local merchants shop location based on your location and the radius.**

 * **2Sum problem.
 You have an unsorted array, and you are given a value S. Find all pairs of elements in the array that add up to value S.**

 ```